sumanth-cs/instagram-clone/README.md

     https://tame-lion-gloves.cyclic.app

-CYCLIC platform is used to hoist this project
+CYCLIC platform is used to host this project